Improve Developer Experience: Increase Dev Productivity with Internal Developer Platforms

 - README: Describing at a glance what the project does, why it exists, and how to run it.

-- Documentation: Service template establishes a place for service specific documentation that will be surfaced the Service catalog.
+- Documentation: Service template establishes a place for service-specific documentation that will be surfaced in the Service catalog.
 Markdown explanations, example input/output, and real-world use-cases.

 - Contribution guidelines and coding standards: Clearly documenting the expectations, conventions, and standards every developer can follow with confidence.

 A great template means the service catalog becomes more than just an organizational listing.
-It can be directly powered by these thoughtfully-designed templates.
+These thoughtfully designed templates can directly power it.
 Every new service entering your catalog aligns neatly with your organization’s best practices in code quality, documentation, and process standards.

 Your service templates provide the ideal mechanism for simplifying how quickly developers can get projects running locally.
 By embedding standardized local-development tooling into these templates, you ensure they’re available consistently across your service catalog.
 Good templates typically contain:

-- A preconfigured, containerized local environment: Using Dev Containers, Docker Compose, or similar tools lets developers launch an environment that closely resembles production with minimal friction, completely avoiding dependency drift or local environment inconsistencies.
+- A preconfigured, containerized environments: Using Dev Containers, Docker Compose, or similar tools lets developers launch an environment that closely resembles production with minimal friction, completely avoiding dependency drift or local environment inconsistencies.

 make build